“This is not a pitch deck. It is a magnet.”

 The Spirit

 We exist to make our customers measurably better.
 Sometimes that means building a better solution and delivering it directly.
 Sometimes it means transferring domain-specific knowledge so our customer can do it themselves.
 Both paths are equally valuable — what matters is that the customer wins.
+Bezos put it plainly in the original 1997 shareholder letter.

 Attracts